com-480-data-visualization/com-480-project-soleckbis/README.md

 ### 3. Exploratory data analysis

-The dataset (corona.csv) was cleaned and contain most of the useful datas from [the korean dataset from kaggle](https://www.kaggle.com/kimjihoo/coronavirusdataset#TimeProvince.csv).
+The dataset (corona.csv) was cleaned and contain most of the useful datas from [the Kaggle's korean dataset](https://www.kaggle.com/kimjihoo/coronavirusdataset#TimeProvince.csv).
 It contains several features :
 - date : The date at which a person may have contracted the virus (2 to 12 days prior to hospitalisation) ranging from the 8th January to the 30th March 2020.
 - city : 24 different localisations in Korea.
 - province : 6 different provinces where the cities are.